-A flop shot is a high-trajectory shot (typically no more than 50 yards) that lands softly with minimal roll.
+A flop shot is a short, high-trajectory shot (typically no more than 50 yards) that lands softly with minimal roll.

 The goal with these shots is usually to fly certain obstacles and stop the ball within a few feet from the pin, or shoot past the pin and have the ball spin back.

 In general, a flop shot is achieved when an open clubface (or a clubface with an extreme amount of loft) slides underneath the ball, quickly launching it on a high trajectory.